ngjunsiang/laymansguide-src/season9/issue113/issue113.md

 In my opinion, the best way to resolve these issues, especially if they are recurring, is with a system refresh or reinstall.

 **Issue summary:** If you can’t get to a BIOS screen, it is likely a hardware problem and has to be solved by a technician.
-If you can’t get the the OS loading screen, it’s a bootloader problem and needs to be solved with more geekery.
+If you can’t get the OS loading screen, it’s a bootloader problem and needs to be solved with more geekery.
 If something goes wrong with OS loading, and fails to fix itself on subsequent reboots, it’s probably time for a system refresh or reinstall.

 I told you, gloom and doom.
 Modern OSes are getting more sensible at not requiring human intervention, so when they fail to resolve their own issues, there is often little a layperson can do on their own.